micmejia/bible-dump/NKJV/Ezekiel/Ezek 11.md

 "Son of man, your brethren, your relatives, your countrymen, and all the house of Israel in its entirety, _are_ those about whom the inhabitants of Jerusalem have said, 'Get far away from the Lord; this land has been given to us as a possession.'

 ###### 16
-Therefore say, 'Thus says the Lord God: "Although I have cast them far off among the Gentiles, and although I have scattered them among the countries, yet I shall be a little [^d]sanctuary for them in the countries where they have gone." '
+Therefore say, 'Thus says the Lord God: "Although I have cast them far off among the Gentiles, and although I have scattered them among the countries, yet I shall be a little sanctuary for them in the countries where they have gone." '

 ###### 17
 Therefore say, 'Thus says the Lord God: "I will gather you from the peoples, assemble you from the countries where you have been scattered, and I will give you the land of Israel." '